resuly/Traffic-3DResnets/README.md

 - **3DConvNets** (this project) proposed in "Short-term traffic flow prediction in bike-sharing networks".
 - **SRCNs** from "Yu, H., Wu, Z., Wang, S., Wang, Y. and Ma, X., 2017.
 Spatiotemporal recurrent convolutional networks for traffic prediction in transportation networks. *Sensors*, *17*(7), p.1501."
-- **DeepST** from "Zhang, J., Zheng, Y. and Qi, D., 2017, February.
+- **ST-ResNet** from "Zhang, J., Zheng, Y. and Qi, D., 2017, February.
 Deep spatio-temporal residual networks for citywide crowd flows prediction.
 In *Proceedings of the AAAI Conference on Artificial Intelligence* (Vol. 31, No. 1)."
 - **ResNet34** from "He, K., Zhang, X., Ren, S. and Sun, J., 2016.
 Deep residual learning for image recognition.
 In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 770-778)."

 Their details can be found in `main/model/net.py` and `main/model/deepst.py`.
 Please feel free to add your own models or other baseline models into `net.py` for comparison.